koifinance/universal-router/README.md

 ## Contract Overview

 The Universal Router codebase consists of the `UniversalRouter` contract, and all of its dependencies.
-The purpose of the `UniversalRouter` is to allow users to unify swaps on both Velodrome V2 and CL with NFT purchases across 8 marketplaces, in a single transaction.
+The purpose of the `UniversalRouter` is to allow users to unify swaps on both Koi Finance V2 and CL with NFT purchases across 8 marketplaces, in a single transaction.
 This repository is lightly modified from the
 Uniswap `UniversalRouter` repository to be compatible with V2 and CL pools.

 `UniversalRouter` integrates with [Permit2](https://github.com/Uniswap/permit2), to enable users to have more safety, flexibility, and control over their ERC20 token approvals.